 Here are some examples of good latest configuration computers and laptops.

 2. DAW (Digital Audio Workstation)

-Pro-Tools is considered as the top DAW in the world but there so many best options to choose from.
+Pro-Tools is considered the top DAW in the world but there are so many best options to choose from.

 Here are 2 guides that help you to choose the suitable DAW for your studio and of course your pocket.